 Play with Integrator in our new sandbox or reach out to us to join our beta program.Try it out Join beta

-Integrator uses an intuitive visual dataflow language where icons connected by arrows represent sources, operations, and targets of data.
+Integrator ELT uses an intuitive visual dataflow language where icons connected by arrows represent sources, operations, and targets of data.
 Spend much less time both creating queries, and waiting for them to complete.

 Testing and deployment framework

-Integrator comes with advanced debugging and logging features to make deployment and maintenance easy.
+Integrator ELT comes with advanced debugging and logging features to make deployment and maintenance easy.

 Built-in jobs and batch scripts

 Integrator ELT presents users with a hierarchy of jobs and batches which can be easily integrated into production environments.

 Agents are processes that communicate between the source and target machines.
 They keep communications private by using strong encryption.

 Unlike traditional ETL tools, Integrator has no engine, since it relies on the underlying Spark (Netezza, Redshift, etc.) engine.
 This significantly reduces Integrator's footprint.

 Flexible cloud or on-premises design